 The most common form of housebreaking is teaching your dog to hold it when he’s in the house and wait until he goes outside to go potty – either on a walk, out in the yard, or on an enclosed patio or balcony.
-This type of dog potty training works for owners who are able to arrange their schedules to get home in time to be sure your dog has a reasonable number of opportunities to relieve himself outside during the course of the day, or those who are willing to recruit or hire someone to take him outside if they’re not able to.
+This type of training works for owners who are able to arrange their schedules to get home in time to be sure their dog has a reasonable number of opportunities to relieve himself outside during the course of the day, or those who are willing to recruit or hire someone to take him outside if they’re not able to.

 If you work away from home for long periods during the day or expect to do impromptu sleepovers away from home, you’ll need to combine this training with doggy door training, or change tracks to paper training / litter box training.
 It isn’t your dog’s fault if he has an accident in the house when you haven’t provided him with the opportunity to do the right thing, after all.
 For those of you who will be able to let your puppy out at regular intervals throughout the day, the following training may be all you need to get your puppy housebroken.

 When you’re potty training your dog to go outside, you must confine him when he’s left alone, as outlined in Commandment #9 and supervise him when he’s in the house, as outlined in Commandment #7, or you can do umbilical cord training with him when he’s in the house.
 We need to be sure your dog isn’t having accidents in the house so we can get him used to only relieving himself outdoors.

 One of the most important things you can do to make your puppy’s housebreaking less of a hassle is teaching him to go potty promptly on command, as outlined in Commandment #10.
 We want him to relieve himself quickly so playtime in the yard or a nice long walk can be his reward for getting down to business at the right time and in the right place.